neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 If activated, the password generator will add special characters like `$, €, @` to the created password.

+### Login & Session
+**Note:** This section is available if you have End-to-end encryption enabled

+##### Keep me logged in
+This setting controls how the app will keep the current session open before the encryption password needs to be entered again.
+The option "Always" will keep the session open as long as the tab is open, "when i'm active" keeps it open as long as there is any kind of action in the tab and "when i'm working" only keeps the session open when there are requests to the server.

+##### End session after (Advanced)
+Controls how long the server should keep a session after the last contact to the client.
+If the "Keep me logged in" setting is not set to "Always", this setting also controls how long the app will keep you logged in.

+### Encryption
+##### Server encryption mode (Advanced)
+Choose the default server side encryption mode.

+##### Client encryption mode (Advanced)
+Choose the default client side encryption mode.

+##### End-to-end Encryption
+Set up end-to-end encryption for your passwords or change the encryption password.

 ## User Interface
 ##### Initial section
 Here you can choose which section will be shown when you open the passwords app.